Chadnaut/Attract-Mode-Plus-Squirrel/README.md

 A selection of helpers are included to assist Attract-Mode development workflows.

 - Live Reload - Automatically reload AM+ on document save.
+- Launcher - Start AM+ from the status-bar.
+- Logging - Show console logs in the Output tab.
 - Module explorer - Custom sidebar displaying all local module versions.
 - Magic tokens - Completions and highlighting for inline *magic tokens*.
 - Imports - Completions for asset filenames.
 - Previews - Hover over image or video links to see a preview.
-- Logging - Show the last_run.log file in the Output tab.
-- Drop edits - Drag then Shift + Drop files into the document to create import statements.
+- Drop edits - Drag then `Shift + Drop` files into the document to create import statements.
 - Support files - Syntax highlighting for `.nut`, `.cfg`, `.log`, `.msg`, `.am` files.

 ## Credits